Special territories of members of the European Economic Area: French overseas regions

-French Guiana, Guadeloupe, Martinique, Mayotte, and Réunion are five French overseas regions (which are also overseas departments) which under French law are, for the most part, treated as integral parts of the Republic.
+French Guiana, Guadeloupe, Martinique, Mayotte, and Réunion are five French overseas regions (which are also overseas departments) which under French law are treated as integral parts of the Republic that are geographically unique.
 The euro is legal tender; however, they are outside the Schengen Area and the EU VAT Area.

 Mayotte is the newest of the five overseas departments, having changed from an overseas collectivity with OCT status on 31 March 2011.
 It became an outermost region, and thus part of the EU, on 1 January 2014.

 Collectivity of Saint Martin

 Saint Martin is the only overseas collectivity of France with the status of being an Outermost Region of the EU.
 As with the French overseas departments, the euro is legal tender in Saint Martin, and it is outside the Schengen Area and the EU VAT Area.

 On 22 February 2007, Saint Martin and Saint Barthélemy were broken away from the French overseas department of Guadeloupe to form new overseas collectivities.
 As a consequence their EU status was unclear for a time.
 While a report issued by the French parliament suggested that the islands remained within the EU as outermost regions, European Commission documents listed them as being outside the European Community.
 The legal status of the islands was clarified on the coming into force of the Treaty of Lisbon, which listed them as an outermost region.
 However, Saint Barthélemy ceased being an outermost region and left the EU, to become an OCT, on 1 January 2012.